The Orders API allows you to use Mollie for your order management.

 The following payment methods require the Orders API and cannot be used with the Payments API:

 - Pay after delivery payment methods, such as Klarna Pay later, Klarna Slice it and in3

 - Eco vouchers, gift vouchers, and meal vouchers

 How does the Orders API work?¶

 A customer on your webshop decides to checkout.

-For every order in your webshop, you create an order using the Create Order API.
+For every order in your webshop, you create an order using the Create order endpoint.

 _links.checkoutproperty.
 This is a link where you should redirect your customer to for checking out.

 If the checkout is successful, the order will change its state to